christiandudel/dtms/README.md

 transition format and cleaned.
 Third, transition probabilities are estimated and put into a transition matrix.
-In this example, probabilities are estimated and predicted using time-constant and time-varying covariates.
+In this example, probabilities are estimated and predicted using time-constant and time-varying covariates, and the probabilities are plotted together with confidence intervals.
 Finally, the transition matrix is used to calculate state expectancies and similar measures.

 ``` r